Carpenter Technology (NYSE:CRS) Lifted to “Outperform” at Cowen

-Cowen upgraded shares of Carpenter Technology (NYSE:CRS – Get Rating) from a market perform rating to an outperform rating in a report released on Monday morning, Marketbeat Ratings reports.
-The brokerage currently has $45.00 price objective on the basic materials company’s stock.
+Cowen upgraded shares of Carpenter Technology (NYSE:CRS – Get Rating) from a market perform rating to an outperform rating in a research note published on Monday morning, The Fly reports.
+The brokerage currently has $45.00 target price on the basic materials company’s stock.

-A number of other brokerages have also recently weighed in on CRS.
-StockNews.com raised shares of Carpenter Technology from a sell rating to a hold rating in a research note on Monday, May 16th.
-Cowen raised shares of Carpenter Technology from a market perform rating to an outperform rating and set a $45.00 price target on the stock in a research note on Monday.
-One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat, Carpenter Technology currently has a consensus rating of Moderate Buy and an average price target of $47.75.
+Separately, StockNews.com raised Carpenter Technology from a sell rating to a hold rating in a research report on Monday, May 16th.
+One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Moderate Buy and a consensus target price of $47.75.

 Carpenter Technology Stock Performance

-Several large investors have recently added to or reduced their stakes in the stock.
-Point72 Hong Kong Ltd purchased a new position in shares of Carpenter Technology during the first quarter valued at approximately $26,000.
-Toth Financial Advisory Corp boosted its position in shares of Carpenter Technology by 25.8% in the 1st quarter.
-Toth Financial Advisory Corp now owns 1,394 shares of the basic materials company’s stock worth $59,000 after purchasing an additional 286 shares in the last quarter.
-Hazlett Burt & Watson Inc. purchased a new position in shares of Carpenter Technology during the 1st quarter valued at about $67,000.
-Investors Research Corp increased its stake in shares of Carpenter Technology by 26.1% in the 1st quarter.
-Investors Research Corp now owns 2,900 shares of the basic materials company’s stock valued at $122,000 after purchasing an additional 600 shares in the last quarter.
-Finally, KBC Group NV acquired a new position in shares of Carpenter Technology during the 2nd quarter worth approximately $122,000.
-Institutional investors own 93.11% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in CRS.
+S. R. Schill & Associates bought a new stake in shares of Carpenter Technology in the second quarter worth about $251,000.
+Summit Global Investments bought a new stake in shares of Carpenter Technology in the 2nd quarter worth approximately $237,000.
+Legal & General Group Plc boosted its position in shares of Carpenter Technology by 0.3% in the 2nd quarter.
+Legal & General Group Plc now owns 141,295 shares of the basic materials company’s stock worth $3,943,000 after purchasing an additional 392 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its position in shares of Carpenter Technology by 10.7% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 159,575 shares of the basic materials company’s stock worth $4,454,000 after purchasing an additional 15,485 shares in the last quarter.
+Finally, Macquarie Group Ltd. boosted its position in shares of Carpenter Technology by 9,740.1% in the 2nd quarter.
+Macquarie Group Ltd. now owns 95,547 shares of the basic materials company’s stock worth $2,667,000 after purchasing an additional 94,576 shares in the last quarter.
+Hedge funds and other institutional investors own 93.11% of the company’s stock.

 About Carpenter Technology